Indonesia: economic and political overview | Octagona Ltd.

 – Natural resources (hydrocarbons, minerals, vegetable oils);

-- Inclusion in global production networks; regional integration; projection into international markets.
+– Integration into global production networks; regional integration; projection onto international markets.

 Instead, these are the weaknesses: